Fauntleroy Way SW Boulevard Project

 As part of the design process, SDOT is evaluating several potential improvements, including:

 Conceptual design on the Fauntleroy Boulevard Project began in 2011.
 In 2012, SDOT conducted public outreach to receive feedback on conceptual design alternatives.
 In 2013, the City Council approved funding for additional design work.
+A public open house was held in September 2014 to share information about the project design, and the project is currently at the 60% design stage.

 We have been meeting with neighborhood stakeholder organizations to provide more information about the project.
 If you would like to schedule a project briefing for your organization, please send an e-mail to firstname.lastname@example.org.
 We will continue to provide information about the project to the public and keep neighbors engaged through e-mail updates and other communication.